fable-compiler/fable-compiler.github.io/docs/blog/2022/2022-06-06-Snake_Island_alpha.md

 <hr />
 <br />

 Hopefully you're now as excited as we are!
-You can give Snake Island a go right now by following the instructions for each language above or installing it locally specifying the `snake-island` version range:
+You can give Snake Island a go right now by following the instructions for each language above or installing it locally specifying the `snake-island` version range (first command is not necessary if you already have a dotnet tool manifest in the directory):

 ```
+dotnet new tool-manifest
-dotnet tool install fable --local --version 4.0.0-snake-island-*
+dotnet tool install fable --local --version "4.0.0-snake-island-*"
 ```

 Now you can test the different targets by calling the tool as with Fable 3 and passing the `--lang` option.
 For example if you want to compile a script to Python, run: